ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in {{Section 4.1 of RFC9594}}, with the following additions:
+The Group Manager provides the interface defined in {{Section 4.1 of RFC9594}} in its entirety (REQ9), with the following additions:

 * The new FETCH handler is defined for the sub-resource /ace-group/GROUPNAME/kdc-cred (see {{sec-gm-pub-key-fetch}} of this document).